demisto/content/Packs/Core/Playbooks/playbook-SSO_Password_Spray_README.md

-Playbook Overview:
-This playbook addresses the following alerts:
+This playbook is designed to handle the following alerts:

 - SSO Password Spray Threat Detected
 - SSO Password Spray Activity Observed